Tjtilley/web-mapping-curriculum/class-2/README.md

 1. What is the difference between raster and vector data?

+Raster tiles are images and plain HTML elements that can be manipulated.
+Vector titles are a grid and contain vecotr data instead of images.
+Vector tiles also have map rendering that is separate from data storage.

 2. Why do "slippy maps" exist?

+Slippy maps load the titles next to the titles shown in the zoom level.
+It lets you look at the next part of the map without having to load tiles all over again.

 3. Why would you want to install a dedicated text editor?

+Installing a dedicated text editor, such as Visual Studio Code, makes it easier to edit and wrote code.
+It can help find mistakes easier by showing an error, like if you are missing a parenthesis.

 4. What is Leaflet?

+Leaflet is a JavaScript library that is open source for interactive maps.
+These maps are mobile friendly as well.

 5. How has web map rendering changed over the years?